Current Vacancies

 Below you will find a details of our current opportunities to work with us.
 We have a detailed Equal Opportunities Policy and Recruitment Policy.

-The Witches of Essex Community Heritage Project
+The Women in War Norwich Community Heritage Project

-Working hours: 1 day per week (Wednesdays) for 3 days fixed temporary contract
+Working hours: 1 day per week

 A brief outline to the project